Killing of Omer Neutra: Campaign for release

 Soon after his abduction, Neutra's parents Ronen and Orna began a campaign to free him from captivity.
 They routinely traveled to Washington, D.C. and Israel, connecting with and lobbying political leaders and activists, and working in conjunction with the Hostages and Missing Families Forum.

-On the second anniversary of the 7 October attacks, Donald Trump hosted the families of Omer Neutra and Edan Alexander, another Israeli-American lone soldier taken by Hamas, in the Oval Office.
+On the second anniversary of the attack, Donald Trump hosted the families of Omer Neutra and Edan Alexander, another Israeli-American lone soldier taken by Hamas, in the Oval Office.

 On 2 November 2025, as part of the framework of the Gaza war peace plan, Hamas returned the bodies of Neutra and Daniel to Israel (Dahan's body had been recovered by the IDF in the Gaza strip in August 2024), along with those of Colonel Asaf Hamami.
 Their remains had been purportedly recovered from a tunnel in Khan Younis.

 On 7 November 2025, Neutra was buried in the Kiryat Shaul military cemetery in Tel Aviv.